Mercedita International Airport: New airport

 The airport has been enlarged on various occasions.
 One of the architects credited with the airport's construction is Raúl Gayá Benejam.
-In 1962, Trade Winds started daily direct service to St. Thomas, V.I.
+In 1962, Trade Winds started daily direct service to St. Thomas, U.S.V.I.
 One major construction project, in particular, took place in 1963 when the runway was extended from 3000 ft to 3,900 feet.
 In 1967, a master plan was adopted for the systematic development of the airport.
 In 1971 the runway was again extended, to 5000 ft to allow for the use by Boeing 727 aircraft.
 In 1987 the runway was once again extended, this time to 6900 ft.
 The passenger terminal was also remodeled, a platform was built for use by general aviation as was a new building for the Air Rescue Unit of the Puerto Rico Police.

 1990s expansion work

 In the fall of 1992, the runway was extended to make it possible for American Airlines to run flights to Miami, Florida.
 The cost of the expansion was $3 million.
 The expansion provided 1900 ft additional length, as well as 50 ft additional width.
 Also in the fall of 1992, the Puerto Rico Ports Authority spent another $6 million in improvements to the terminal building.
 These included an additional 14500 sqft space in the baggage claim, immigration, customs, passenger waiting areas, vending areas, and Department of Agriculture installations.

 The airport was formerly called Mercedita Airport, but on 1 November 1990 it was inaugurated as "Mercedita International Airport" after addition of customs and border control facilities.